FOR IMMEDIATE RELEASE

 Aeroroot submitted its CD entry to the contest in March and a panel of judges from the Rock and Roll Hall of Fame and Museum selected the 16 semi-finalists bands.
 Last year, which was Aeroroot’s debut at the competition, the band made the semifinals and went on to compete at the finals.
 “Now that we know what to expect, nerves shouldn’t be as much of an issue for us this time,” asserts Brett Karminski, lead guitarist and brand manager.

-“We formed Aeroroot during a lunch break in Frontier’s on-site organic café,” explains Joe Coffey, drummer and public relations director.
+“We formed Aeroroot during a lunch break in Frontier’s on-site organic café,” explains Anne Rierson, drummer and public relations director.
 “Our intent was only to provide entertainment for the upcoming holiday party.
 But Frontier employees encouraged us to stay together.
 Since then, we’ve been playing primarily at fundraisers, including the American Cancer Society, Juvenile Diabetes Research Foundation, Flood Them with Love and many others.”

 Rounding out the quartet of rockers is Tracy Tunwall, formerly Frontier’s VP of Human Resources and currently assistant professor at Mt.
 Mercy College.
 Playing bass guitar for Aeroroot, Tracy keeps the groove going while Brett, Clint and Steve are constantly trying to one-up each other with stage-presence shenanigans.
 “It’s not easy, but somebody has to be focused on the music,” jokes Tunwall.